Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Replace the tester list for an internal or alpha track,' specifying the verb, resource, and scope.
-It distinguishes from sibling tools like get_testers.
+The description clearly states the action: "Replace the tester list for an internal or alpha track."
+It uses a specific verb (replace/reset) and identifies the resource (tester list) and scope (internal or alpha tracks), effectively distinguishing it from sibling tools like get_testers.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.